Bodega cat: History

-As early as the 1890s, cats have been documented in New York as working animals within the postal system and as of 2025, it is estimated that "between 30 and 40% of bodegas in New York City probably have cats."
+As early as the 1890s, cats have been documented in New York as working animals within the postal system.
+As of 2025, it is estimated that "between 30 and 40% of bodegas in New York City probably have cats."

 Legality

 The New York City Department of Health and Mental Hygiene considers bodega cats a "general deficiency", citing concerns over the potential they pose for food contamination.
 Under Chapter 23 of the Food Service Establishment Violation Penalty Schedule, establishments selling food that keep live animals that are not service animals or fish kept in tanks are subject to a fine ranging from $200 to $350.
 Despite this, cats remain a ubiquitous presence at many of the more than 10,000 bodegas across New York City; The New York Times reports that many bodega owners keep cats in spite of the law because they are seen as preferable to rodent infestations, which also carry a fine of $300.